Data Entry: Social Security Income

 - No Social Security – no Social Security benefit will be calculated for the client; we will exclude any retirement, spousal, or survivor benefit for that individual.

 Social Security Inflation

 All Social Security benefit amounts are be inflated by the Social Security inflation rate before and after the client starts receiving benefits.
 The Social Security inflation setting can be adjusted in the Advisor Portal >Assumptions area.

 The Social Security inflation setting is based on historical cost of living adjustments (COLA) by the SSA.
 This setting is used to adjust the PIA bend point and other variables needed to calculate social security benefit.
 It also adjusts the Social Security salary base every year for the purpose of calculating maximum social security benefit.

 Adjustments to Social Security Income

 When estimating Social Security income amounts, RightCapital will automatically include spousal benefits, survivor benefits, and child benefits when applicable.
 Earnings test adjustments and family max reductions are also built into the future Social Security income calculations.

-If clients are subject to a Government Pension Offset (GPO) that will reduce any spousal benefits they would otherwise receive, check the Non-Covered box to have that pension amount offset the spousal benefit.
+Clients with government pensions may have a Government Pension Offset which affects spousal and widow(er) benefits if the client didn’t pay Social Security taxes.
+If clients are subject to a Government Pension Offset (GPO) that reduces any Social Security spousal benefits they would otherwise receive, check the Non-covered box in the pension income card to have that pension amount offset the spousal benefit.

 To customize Social Security income or reflect benefits that are not calculated in RightCapital, add an Other Income card on the Profile>Income page.
 This can be substituted for the default Social Security income card or illustrate additional benefits that clients may be receiving.
 If substituting the Other Income card for the default Social Security income card, turn the default card to "no Social Security" under the estimated benefit amount dropdown menu to avoid duplicate inflows.